onehashai/onehash-connect/api_docs/deploying-bots.md

     }
     ```

-    This URL is configured in the Zulip web-app in your Bot User's settings.
+    This URL is configured in the Connect web-app in your Bot User's settings.

 1. The Botserver searches for a bot to handle the message.